 The surgeons of The Georgia Institute For Plastic Surgery are skilled Savannah aesthetic plastic surgeons who offer a range of breast cosmetic surgery procedures.
 The most popular of these procedures is breast augmentation.
 In the paragraphs below they explain the breast augmentation procedure (technically known as augmentation mammaplasty) and the expected outcomes.
-You can also view before and after photos and see the results of Savannah breast augmentation patients, as well as results of patients from across Georgia (GA) and South Carolina (SC).
+You can also view before and after photos of breast augmentation patients, as well as results of patients from across Georgia (GA) and South Carolina (SC).

 Breast augmentation is a cosmetic surgery procedure that increases the size of a woman’s breasts.
 A saline filled implant with a silicone shell is placed under the breast, which increases the breast size.
 In the past, silicone gel-filled implants were used for breast augmentation, but the FDA removed this type of implant in 1992 to perform further studies on the safety.
 With continual research being performed to further improve breast augmentation, the introduction of different types of implant material has the possibility of becoming available in the future.